Digitaliko/sendvelo/approval-tool/docs/PRODUCT_POSITIONING.md

 ### Launch Strategy: Own the "First ChatGPT Approval Tool" Narrative

 **Launch Narrative:**
 > "ChatGPT changed how we create content.
-SendVelo changes how we approve it."
+Thumbway changes how we approve it."

 ### Launch Channels & Messaging